Celarye/syfinalproject/README.md

 ## Currently working on

+- Doing more research for my documentation.
 - Expanding and rewriting the documentation.
-- Expanding and rewriting the powerpoint.
 - Doing research regarding my practical test.
+- Building the first version of the website.
 - Building the first version of my practical test.

 ## To do

-- More research for my documentation.
 - An interview of a person/company connected to my final project.
-- Building the first version of the website.

 ## The way this repository will work